elliotwutingfeng/go-fasttld/README.md

 edu.ac
 gov.ac

-and the example URI host `example.nsw.edu.au`
+and the example URL host `example.nsw.edu.au`

 The compressed trie will be structured as follows: